QuentinBrissaud/AIDE/README.md

 ## Summary
 AIDE allows you to scan vTEC records to detect co-seismic ionospheric perturbations.
 AIDE software consists of a Machine-Learning based detector, arrival-time picker, and an associator across GNSS satellite networks.

 <img width="421" alt="image" src="https://user-images.githubusercontent.com/6717390/230471273-a553ba77-6860-4752-8100-3eb6956b4a40.png">
+Figure: (from Brissaud and Astafyeva, 2022) (d) hand-picked arrival times for satellites G05 and G26 along with the epicentre location
+(yellow star), and surface projection of the fault slip (in m) as green to yellow patches, (e) RF-based arrival-time predictions for each confirmed detection for satellites G05, G26 and G27 with an inset plot showing a newly detected CID arrival (red vertical line) for satellite G27 and station 0167 which was not reported by human analyst and (f) association classes determined from confirmed detections, along with an inset plot showing the vTEC data for satellite G26, station 0155.

 ## Requirements
 - Python3.7